Wrecking yard: Operation

 However, it is more common for a customer to call in and inquire whether the specific item they need is available.
 If the yard has the requested item, the customer is usually instructed to leave a deposit and to come to pick up the part at a later time.
-The part is usually installed by the customer or agent ("the customer's mechanic"); however, some salvage yards also provide installation services.
+The part is usually installed by the customer or agent ("the customer's mechanic"), but some salvage yards also provide installation services.

-The parts usually dismantled from automobiles are generally any that can be resold such as the light assemblies (commonly known as just "lights", e.g. headlights, blinkers, taillights), seats, parts of the exhaust system, mirrors, hubcaps, etc. Late-model vehicles will often have entire halves or portions of the body removed and stored on shelves as inventory.
+The parts usually dismantled from vehicles are generally any that can be resold, such as the light assemblies (commonly known as just "lights", e.g. headlights, blinkers, taillights), seats, parts of the exhaust system, mirrors or hubcaps.
+Late-model vehicles will often have entire halves or portions of the body removed and stored on shelves as inventory.
 Other major parts such as the engine and transmission are often removed and sold, usually to auto-parts companies that will rebuild the part and resell it with a warranty, or will sell the components as-is in used condition, either with or without warranty.
 Other, usually very large, junkyards will rebuild and sell such parts themselves.
 Unbroken windshields and windows may also be removed intact and resold to car owners needing replacements.
-Some salvage yards will sell damaged or wrecked, but repairable vehicles to amateur car builders, or older vehicles to collectors, who will restore ("rebuild") the car for their own use or entertainment, or sometimes for resale.
-These people are known as "rebuilders".
+Some salvage yards will sell damaged or wrecked, but repairable vehicles to amateur car builders, or older vehicles to collectors, who will restore ("rebuild") the car for their own use or for entertainment, or sometimes for resale.
+Those people are known as "rebuilders".

-Once vehicles in a wrecking yard do not have more usable parts, the hulks are usually sold to a scrap-metal processor, who will usually crush the bodies on-site at the yard's premises using a mobile baling press, shredder, or flattener, with final disposal occurring within a hammer mill which smashes the vehicle remains into fist-sized chunks.
-These chunks are then sold by multiple tons for further processing and recycling.
+Once vehicles in a wrecking yard do not have more usable parts, the hulks are usually sold to a scrap-metal processor, who will usually crush the bodies on-site at the yard's premises using a mobile baling press, shredder, or flattener, with final disposal occurring within a hammer mill, which smashes the vehicle remains into fist-sized chunks.
+The chunks are then sold by the ton for further processing and recycling.